TrudAX/denistrunin-blog/src/posts/d365fo-tfs/index.md

 excerpt: "In this post, I describe some scenarios for Team Foundation Version Control usage in Dynamics 365 Finance and Operations and how it is different from AX2012."
 ---

-If are you developing in Dynamics 365 Finance and Operations, you need to use Team Foundation Version Control(**TFVC**) system.
-It is not very complex, but its concept is different what we have previously in AX2012.
+If you are developing in Dynamics 365 Finance and Operations, you need to use Team Foundation Version Control(**TFVC**) system.
+It is not very complex, but its concept is different from what we have in AX2012.

-In this post, I describe some scenarios that may produce unexpected results if you don't fully understand it and use it in an "AX2012 way".
+In this post, I describe some scenarios that may produce unexpected results if you don't fully understand **TFVC** and use it in an "old AX2012 way".

-On a typical AX2012 project, we usually have a common development application, where we are developing modifications, and when they ready, we use import/export XPO file to transfer them on TEST application.
+On a typical AX2012 project, we usually have a common development application, where we are developing modifications, and when they are ready, we use import/export XPO file to transfer them on TEST application.
 Let's discuss how this may work in D365FO.

 ## Initial setup

-Here our project setup, I created two branches one for our internal development and testing(Trunk - **Main**) and one for user testing - **TEST**. **TEST** is mapped to some temporary folder to allow merging.
+Here is our project setup, I created two branches one for our internal development and testing(Trunk - **Main**) and one for user testing - **TEST**. **TEST** is mapped to some temporary folder to allow merging.

 ![ Initial TFS Setup](InitialTFSSetup.png)

 ## Case 1 - Why my code doesn't compile

-let's do our first modification, Add a new EDT **EDT_FieldA** and a new field based on this type to **CustGroup** table
+let's do our first modification.
+Add a new EDT **EDT_FieldA** and a new field based on this type to **CustGroup** table

 ![ Mod A](ModA.png)